 - Rent Control / Increase Limitations.
 North Carolina state landlords can raise rent only after the lease has ended.

 - Notice Required to Raise Rent.
-For month-to-month tenancies, North Carolina landlords must provide 7 days notice from next rent due date.
+No state statute.
+It is recommended that a North Carolina landlord provide at least a 7 days’ notice from next rent due date.

 - Late Rent Fees.
 North Carolina state landlords may charge a tenant the greater of $15 or 5% for late payment of monthly rent.

 When Can a Landlord Increase Rent?